Embedded Finance: What it is and how it works

 • Income verification: Income verification solutions for lending decisions.

-Why Airwallex for embedded finance solutions?
+Why consider Airwallex for embedded finance solutions?

 Airwallex's financial infrastructure has extensive global coverage, with financial licences in 60+ markets.
 Businesses such as Brex, Navan and SHEIN, are choosing to build with us for our global-by-default embedded finance.
 This means they only need to work with one provider for all of their markets, and can retain product consistency globally.
 They're also future-proofed if they wish to expand to new markets.